7 Most Common To-Do List Mistakes and How To Fix Them

 Advice from countless leaders worldwide is to start the day with the most unpleasant project on your list.
 By “unpleasant” we mean “most important”, and by “most important” we mean the task you’re most likely to procrastinate on.

-You might know this as Mark Twain’s “eat the frog first ” quote.
+You might know this from Mark Twain’s “eat the frog first ” quote.
 This works because you’re more likely to enjoy completing the next tasks on your list once you have completed the first one.
 Also, it is a great way to discipline yourself and gain higher self-respect when you acknowledge the completion of the hardest to-do item.

 Mistake #7: Creating the list on the day